chrismacp/chrismacp.github.io/_posts/2017-02-17-microxchange-berlin.md

 I have already noticed some team Slack channels spurting out notifications for every change to a JIRA ticket status and others spewing Jenkins build changes for all environments.
 You can hardly see the actual chatter any more!
-I think it pays to be much more selective and think about what notifications you *really* need.
+I think it pays to be much more selective and think about which notifications you *really* need.
 For the moment, I am sticking with production Jenkins build results and important [Grafana alerts](http://docs.grafana.org/alerting/rules/) (yes it has alerting now in v4!).
 I'll see how it progresses from there.